RGiga4/plainAES-CLI/Readme.md

 # Security
 Using plain AES commes with some dangers.
-In CTR-Mode never reuse the nonce with the same key, the masasge is not authetificated.
+In CTR-Mode never reuse the nonce with the same key, the masasge is not authentificated.
 More secure modes and more ussable are EAX and GCM which internally use CTR.
 The Disadvantages:
 * The Message length is leaked, often this is not considered confidantial
 * Nonce, Key pair resuse, this is in pratise and danger, because of acesses of poor quality random generators.
 An the Crib Dragging Attack on the two messages
-* The message is not authenticated, for exapme AES-GCM hat an authentification
+* The message is not authenticated, e.g. the message can be modified with out detection.
+Alternevly AES-GCM hat an authentification mechanisam
 * For extrem long messages the Pseudo random Function constructed from AES, in the CTR Mode chould be distinguised from a real random one. l ~ 2^(n/2) for l-Blocks with AES-n (z.B.
 AES-128 in der Exabyte range)
 * For short messages the message size get inflatetd by the added nonce 8-12 Bytes and the header 6 Bytes.